pearmini/jerusalem/readme.md

 ## Acqman

 Since fire and ice are mentioned, water cannot be ignored.
-And the sea has the most water in the world, so I must add the king of the sea to my Jerusalem, *Acqman*, who is one of my favorite super heros.
+And the sea has the most water in the world, so I must add the king of the sea to my Jerusalem, *Acqman*, who is one of my favorite super heroes.

 There is a wonderful line in the movie "Acqman": **What could be greater than a king?
 A hero.
 A king only fights for its nation.
 You fight for everyone.**

 Everyone is looking for sunshine, but no one can survive without air.
-Just like the king who always comes and go without a trace and silently protects everyone.
+Just like the king of sea who always comes and goes without a trace and silently protects everyone.

 <a href="./acqman/acqman.pde"><img src="./acqman/screenshots/example.gif" height="500px"></a>